roookeee/datus/USAGE.md

 ```

 #### Drawbacks and when not to use *datus*
-*datus* is an abstraction layer which like all of its kind (e.g. guava, Spring etc.) comes at a certain performance cost that in some scenarios will not justify the outlined benefits of it.
+*datus* is an abstraction layer which like all of its kind (e.g. guava, Spring etc.) comes at a certain performance cost that in some scenarios will not justify the outlined benefits of using *datus*.
 *datus* is rigorously profiled while developing its features which results in the following advice:

 If you map a massive amount of objects (**> 40000 objects / ms (millisecond) per thread on an i7 6700k**) whilst not having any computationally significant `.map`-steps you
-will suffer a performance loss of up to 70% compared to a traditional factory with imperative style mapping code.
+will suffer a significant performance loss compared to a traditional factory with imperative style mapping code.
 The performance cost
 of using the immutable / mutable API of *datus* will probably decrease over time as the JVM is getting more optimized in regards to handling
 code which relies heavily on functional programming concepts.